Harvard Makes Progress on “Biohybrid Materials for Soft Robotics”

 Principal investigators on the Harvard Team are Kevin Kit Parker and George M. Whitesides.
 Co-Investigators are Adam W. Feinberg, Alex Feigel, Sergey S. Shevkoplyas and Sean Sheehy.
 The video was made by Adam W. Feinberg

-Sources: Harvard School of Engineering and Applied Sciences (video), Additional material: NewScientistTech
+Sources: Harvard School of Engineering and Applied Sciences (video

 0 Comments: